Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-Now let us compute the quadrupole torque exerted on the test body.
-From Eqs. (\ref{eq:P'_S'}ii) and (\ref{eq:S'}) of Appendix \ref{sub:Dixon's-Equations}, together with Eq.~(\ref{eq:qabsphere}), we have Substituting (\ref{eq:SanSphere}) and (\ref{eq:QabcSphere}) in Eq.~(\ref{eq:TqemCan}), we obtain the second equality holding in vacuum (which is the problem at hand) by virtue of Maxwell's equations $F_{\ \ ;\beta}^{\alpha\beta}=4\pi j^{\alpha}$.
-This means that $\tau_{{\rm QEM}}^{\sigma}=\tau'^{\sigma}$.
-Now in order to compute the torque Eq. (\ref{eq:Tau'}), we must give a law of evolution for $q_{\alpha\beta}$.
-Eq. (\ref{eq:qabsphere}) ensures that the body is spherical; we also demand $dq_{\alpha}^{\alpha}/d\tau=0$, so that it has constant size; together these relations imply that $q_{\alpha\beta}$ is Fermi-Walker transported: $D_{F}q_{\alpha\beta}/d\tau=0$, i.e., it has constant components in an orthonormal tetrad comoving with the particle's center of mass, as expected.
-Hence, from Eqs. (\ref{eq:Tau'}) and (\ref{eq:tauind}), it follows that the quadrupole torque reduces to i.e., up to acceleration dependent terms, $\tau_{{\rm QEM}}^{\sigma}$ is \emph{the torque due to the induced electric field}.
+the second equality holding in vacuum (which is the problem at hand) by virtue of Maxwell's equations $F_{\ \ ;\beta}^{\alpha\beta}=4\pi j^{\alpha}$.
+This means that $\tau_{{\rm QEM}}^{\sigma}=-\tau'^{\sigma}$.
+In order to compute $\tau'^{\sigma}$, Eq.~(\ref{eq:Tau'}), we must give a law of evolution for $q_{\alpha\beta}$.
+Eq.~(\ref{eq:qabsphere}) guarantees that the body is spherical; we also demand $dq_{\alpha}^{\alpha}/d\tau=0$, so that it has constant size (in a comoving frame).
+Together, these relations imply that $q_{\alpha\beta}$ is Fermi-Walker transported, $D_{F}q_{\alpha\beta}/d\tau=0$, i.e., it has constant components in an orthonormal tetrad comoving with the body's CM, as expected.
+It then follows from Eqs.~(\ref{eq:Tqemtot}), (\ref{eq:Tau'}) and (\ref{eq:tauind})-(\ref{eq:tauindBab}) that the quadrupole torque reduces to

+In other words, up to an acceleration dependent term (arising from the Fermi-Walker transport of $q_{\alpha\beta}$), $\tau_{{\rm QEM}}^{\sigma}$ is \emph{the torque due to the induced electric field}.